top of page

 Black History Month UK is an opportunity to ensure that all young people, no matter their background, learn about the contributions of Black Britons to UK History.
 As David Olusoga said:“this is our national story, this is British history, it belongs to all of us.”

-Take part in our Sharing Journeys campaign, by getting your classes to research and create a visual installation using the six individuals from this year’s campaign: John La Rose, Lapido Solanke, Jessica Huntley, Katherine Wrasama, Dr Harold Moody and Amanda Alridge.
-For younger children, you may want to look at Black Britons from different time periods and we suggest you check out last year’s Black to the Past campaign for inspiration.
+Take part in our Before Windrush campaign by getting your classes to research and create a visual installation using the eight individuals from this year's campaign: Learie Constantine, Fanny Eaton, Ivor Cummings, Kofoworola Abeni Pratt, Samuel Coleridge-Taylor, Princess Ademola, Ignatius Sancho, and Princess Tsehai.
+For young children, you may want to look at Black Britons from time periods and we suggest you check out our Black to the Past campaign for inspiration.
 We’re encouraging all schools and colleges to send us a picture or video of your installations by tagging us on any of our social media sites.

 You could organise a class trip to explore your locality to take a picture of statues and plaques that recognise the achievements of African and Caribbean heritage people in the UK.
 You can find information on the whereabouts of statues and plaques on the websites of Nubian Jak and the English Heritage or the Black London: History, Arts & Culture book.
 Post your pictures with the hashtag #bhmlandmarks and tag us on any of our social media accounts.